Roasted Garlic Hummus

 Season to taste with salt (start with a scant 1/2 teaspoon) and a few grinds of black pepper.
 Add a pinch of cayenne if desired.

 Tahini is a paste made from ground sesame seeds.
-Many supermarkets carry it in the ethnic section of the store, but if you can't find it, substitute 3 tablespoons of natural (no sugar added) peanut or almond butter combined with 1 tablespoon of sesame oil.
+Many supermarkets carry it in the kosher foods aisle, but if you can't find it you can substitute 3 tablespoons of natural (no sugar added) peanut or almond butter combined with 1 tablespoon of sesame oil.

 How To Make Roasted Garlic

-Preheat the oven 400°F. Cut pita pockets into the desired sized triangles and separate each into top and bottom halves.
-Brush them with olive oil and sprinkle with sea salt and freshly ground black pepper.
-Bake for 3 to 5 minutes until golden and toasty.
+Preheat the oven 400°F. Cut pita pockets into eight wedges and separate each wedge into top and bottom halves.